tbriot/go-web-app-hello-world/README.md

 - less stuff installed = potential less licence issues

 Drawbacks:
-- less tool for logging in the container and debugging
+- less tool to log in the container and debugging
 - maybe some missing dependencies

 References: